Skip to content

 About our Awards

 Each year, Advancing Real Change, Inc., presents several awards: The Muhammad-White Award, which honors a mitigation specialist whose body of work has profoundly advanced the field of mitigation.
 The Emerging Leader Award is given to a mitigation specialist who represents the future of the profession.
-The winners are selected by a committee of mitigation specialists and attorneys from across the country.
+The winners are selected by a volunteer committee of accomplished mitigation specialists, capital and non-capital defenders.

 The Muhammad-White Award